51 Brilliant Health Tricks You’ll Want to Make a Habit

 Use honey to cure a canker sore

 In a Saudi Arabian study, people who dabbed honey on irritating canker sores had less pain and healed faster than those who used other treatments (a steroid cream and an over-the-counter canker sore paste that forms a protective barrier).
 After two days, the people who used honey reported that their pain was completely gone; it took up to eight days for users of the other treatments to feel better.
-Researchers suspect that honey’s anti-inflammatory and antimicrobial properties help ease pain and promote wound healing.
-These everyday hygiene habits are way worse for your health than you thought.
+Researchers suspect that honey’s anti-inflammatory and antimicrobial properties help ease pain and promote wound healing, just like these other home remedies for canker sores.

 Ditch the iPad before bed